Adroiti/docs-for-code-review-tools/Cppcheck/divideSizeof.md

-Pattern: Divide sizeof
+Pattern: Division of result of `sizeof()` on pointer type

 Issue: -

 ## Description

-Division of result of `sizeof()` on pointer type. `sizeof()` returns the size of the pointer, not the size of the memory area it points to.
+`sizeof()` returns the size of the pointer, not the size of the memory area it points to.

 ## Further Reading